Demon000/code-snippets/README.md

-# fcc-solutions
+# code-snippets
-A repo to hold my beloved FCC solution before my account disappears.
+A repo to hold my beloved code snippets written for various purposes.